NordicPlayground/nrf-knx-iot/doc/setting_up_knxiot_environment/setting_up_hardware.rst

 nRF Sniffer for 802.15.4
 ************************

-For information on how to start working with the `nRF52840 Dongle`_ as a sniffer, refer to `nRF Sniffer for 802.15.4`_ page.
+For information on how to start working with the `nRF52840 Dongle`_ as a sniffer, refer to the `nRF Sniffer for 802.15.4`_ page.

 .. _Getting started with nRF52 Series: https://developer.nordicsemi.com/nRF_Connect_SDK/doc/latest/nrf/working_with_nrf/nrf52/gs.html
 .. _nRF52840 Dongle: https://www.nordicsemi.com/Products/Development-hardware/nRF52840-Dongle/